wendyverdonk93/docs/content/integrations/hosted/shoptrader/_index.md

 logo: "/logo/Integrations/Shoptrader.svg"
 weight: 90
 title_short: "Shoptrader"
+description_short: "Easily integrate MultiSafepay payment solutions into your ShopFactory webshop with the free plugin."
+description: "Easily integrate MultiSafepay payment solutions into your ShopFactory webshop with the free plugin.<br>
+This plugin is managed by our partner ShopFactory.
+For support please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html) directly."
+layout: 'single'
 ---
-Easily integrate MultiSafepay payment solutions into your Shoptrader with this free app.<br>
-This app is managed by our partner Shoptrader, for support please contact [Shoptrader](https://www.shoptrader.nl/contact/)